 • Refined grains: People may be able to tolerate sourdough and gluten-free bread, white pasta and rice, and oatmeal.

-People with UC who are concerned about gaining weight can take steps to prevent it.
+People with UC who are concerned about gaining weight can take steps to help prevent it.
 These include:

 • eating a varied, nutritious diet

-• measuring servings and controlling portion sizes
+• measuring servings and managing portion sizes

 • keeping a food diary to monitor daily calorie intake and UC symptoms